spdx/spdx-spec/chapters/3-package-information.md

 </Package>
 ```

-## 3.5 Package Supplier <a name="3.5"></a>
+## P.5 Package supplier field <a name="3.5"></a>

 **3.5.1** Purpose: Identify the actual distribution source for the package/directory identified in the SPDX file.
-This may or may not be different from the originating distribution source for the package.
-The name of the Package Supplier must be an organization or recognized author and not a web site.
+This might or might not be different from the originating distribution source for the package.
+The name of the Package Supplier shall be an organization or recognized author and not a web site.
 For example, [SourceForge][] is a host website, not a supplier, the supplier for https://sourceforge.net/projects/bridge/ is “[The Linux Foundation][LinuxFoundation].”

 Use `NOASSERTION` if: